EutechCybernetic/lucy-pro-documentation/integration.md

 {% hint type="note" %}
     For a given extension model, only one instance of it can exist as an extension of another object.
 So if one already exists, the menu will show it to you.
 If one doesn't exist, you will be given the option to create one. {% endhint %}

-When you click the option to create a new extension, that model's [instancecreationdialog](instancecreationdialog) will be shown with the extension attribute's value auto-filled to the current object.
+When you click the option to create a new extension, that model's [Instance Creation Dialog](dynamicuis.rst#instancecreationdialog) will be shown with the extension attribute's value auto-filled to the current object.

 {% hint type="note" %}
     You can override the default creation dialog with your own.
-See [configdynuis](configdynuis) for more information. {% endhint %}
+See [Configuring Dynamic User Interfaces](dynamicuis.rst#configdynuis) for more information. {% endhint %}

 After creating the instance, you will be redirected ot the instance's details page.